Airflow, Lung Volumes, and Flow-Volume Loop

 Quantitative measures of inspiratory and expiratory flow are obtained by forced spirometry.
 Nose clips are used to occlude the nares.

-In assessments of expiratory flow, patients inhale as deeply as possible, seal their lips around a mouthpiece, and exhale as forcefully and completely as possible into an apparatus that records the exhaled volume (forced vital capacity [FVC]) and the volume exhaled in the first second (the forced expiratory volume in 1 sec [FEV1]—see Figure: Normal spirogram.).
+In expiratory flow assessments, patients inhale as deeply as possible, seal their lips around a mouthpiece, and exhale as forcefully and completely as possible into an apparatus that records the exhaled volume (forced vital capacity [FVC]) and the volume exhaled in the first second (the forced expiratory volume in 1 sec [FEV1]—see Figure: Normal spirogram.).
 Most currently used devices measure only airflow and integrate time to estimate the expired volume.

 FRC is measured using gas dilution techniques or a plethysmograph (which is more accurate in patients who have airflow limitation and trapped gas).